External 'Control Surface' Setup

 Configuration: This drop-down list contains configurations or 'presets' that SCS includes for the selected Controller.

 Include 'Go' button etc: The BCR2000 and BCF2000 have four programmable buttons on the lower right of the unit.
 If you select this Include 'Go' button etc checkbox then for the BCR2000 presets these four buttons will be assigned to Prev Cue, Next Cue, Stop All, and Go.
 For the BCF2000 preset the first two of these buttons are always assigned to Inputs and Outputs, so selecting the Include 'Go' button etc checkbox just assigns the 3rd and 4th buttons to Stop All, and Go.
+Similar buttons are available for the nanoKONTROL2 - see the screenshots further down this topic.

 Note: By default the Include 'Go' button etc is clear because these buttons can be more trouble than they are worth due to their position on the unit.
 During rehearsals for a show using live inputs, I had these buttons assigned and twice I accidentally touched the bottom-right button whilst adjusting a live input level.
 That, of course, triggered the next cue.
 So I turned off the Include 'Go' button etc feature before the first production run, and used the computer keyboard for activating cues.